0xDBFB7/covidinator/documents/notes/Biology.md

 10:30, E11 removed from shaker.
 Some growth.

-The field of centrifugal microfluidics has accelerated recently.
+The field of centrifugal microfluidics is accelerating.

 1/8 in delrin is still pretty translucent.
 Should work okay.